8250 UART: History

+The 8250 UART was used in several 8-bit computers at least since 1978.

-8250 UART was introduced with the IBM PC (1981).
+IBM used the 8250 UART in the IBM PC (1981).
 The 8250A and 8250B revisions were later released, and the 16450 was introduced with the IBM Personal Computer/AT (1984).

 The main difference between releases was the maximum communication speed.

-IBM refused to use Intel 8251 in the serial port adapter because Intel chip had no internal baudrate generator, and the adapter had to be more complex and expensive.
-Later IBM implemented Syncronous Communication Adapter, but it was not popular.
+IBM refused to use the Intel 8251 in its serial port adapter because the Intel chip had no internal baudrate generator, and the adapter had to be more complex and costlier.
+Later, IBM developed the "Synchronous Communication Adapter", but it was not popular.